Joooppy/CausalVAE_BrainTumorSegmentation/README.md

 The variational autoencoder part is augmented into a causal graph mask adapted from:
-Yang M. et al., (2023) CausalVAE: Structured Causal Disentanglement in Variational Autoencoder (https://arxiv.org/pdf/2004.08697v7)
+Yang M. et al., (2023) CausalVAE: Structured Causal Disentanglement in Variational Autoencoder (https://arxiv.org/pdf/2004.08697v7) <br>
 Github: (https://github.com/huawei-noah/trustworthyAI/tree/master/research/CausalVAE)

 Due to technical and time limitations the project is currently on hold.